-In 2014 the school will celebrate its 40th anniversary, again with an exhibition at Hera Gallery in Wakefield, RI.
+In 2014 the school celebrated its 40th anniversary, again with an exhibition at Hera Gallery in Wakefield, RI.

 The school has received national recognition, and has a number of prize-winning weavers, at both regional and national levels.
 Talents are recognized, ideas are shared, and weavers offer each other encouragement that lets us stretch to the next level of our technical and artistic skills.